Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - documented resistance to signed-language writing in public or academic settings
 - adoption paths that remained small despite initial interest

-The point is not to weaken the evidence.

-The point is to make the evidence more complete.
+The purpose is to make the evidence more complete and more useful.

 That documentation belongs in *Evidence Boundaries and Adoption Limits*.

 ### 5. Comparative adoption evidence remains incomplete

-This synthesis does not yet provide a systematic adoption comparison between SignWriting, ASLwrite, HamNoSys, ASL-phabet, or other signed-language writing and notation systems.
+Comparative adoption evidence between SignWriting, ASLwrite, HamNoSys, ASL-phabet, or other signed-language writing and notation systems remains incomplete.

 The available record suggests that SignWriting has unusually broad documented educational, technical, and international infrastructure compared with many alternatives.

-But that comparative claim should not be made too strongly until the adoption record for alternative systems has been documented with the same care.
+The strongest future comparison would document the adoption record for alternative systems with the same care.

 ## How the evidence should be read